huggingface/huggingface.js/inference-2.0.md

 - Inference API - PRO account: better rate limits
 - Inference Endpoints: Unlimited API calls, possibility to deploy on the cloud provider / VPC / infra of your choice, scaling

-And here's how you can call an inference endpoint:
+Here's how you can call an inference endpoint:

 ```ts
 const inference = new HfInference("hf_...");